The Lost Gremlins Games

 Points are not deducted when you lose a life.

 There is no indication of an extra life at any particular score, and there is no known high-score table.
+One is assumed to exist simply due to it being a standard attract feature of the era.

 (both of these features may be in the game, but until a more in-depth look is given to the game by someone who has played or worked on the prototype, we can only go on what is seen in the video.)